Lewis-Matt/dot-com-killer/README.md

 The computer will place 3 dot-coms on a 7x7 grid (no GUI, this is a command-line application).

       Note that the first iteration of the game (SimpleDotCom) is just a single row of 7 cells and one dot-com that takes up 3 cells.
-This will be scaled up.
+This iteration exists to show:
+         1. Arrays suck and you should use ArrayList
+         2. To start simple, get it working (pass tests) and scale up to meet requirements

 # Design process